 Budget: 1,766,200 EUR

 The purpose of the Strategic Platform is to lead and coordinate the project.
 The platform shall ensure goal achievement, cross border added value, and synergies between the subprojects.
-A coordination group with representatives from all subprojects will support the project management group, and contribute to synergies between the working packages being ensured.
-The project management group will report the project’s implementation to a steering group regularly.
-Another of the tasks of the Strategic Platform is to connect the project to the surrounding world.
-This will, for instance, be done with the help of an Advisory Board consisting of organisations and authorities on national and international levels, and strategic forums on various themes.
+A coordination group with representatives from all subprojects has supported the project management team, and contributes to ensuring synergies between the work packages.
+The project management team has reported the project’s implementation status to the Steering Group twice a year and has initiated strategic discussions in an Advisory Board consisting of organisations and authorities on both regional, national and international levels.

 The project management distributes monthly newsletters and social media to give information about the project and disseminate results.
 Several young researches have been interviewed and highlighted in the newsletter as a way of disseminating outcomes of the project.